jonmichaelnarvaez/giddy_mobile/README.md

 # GIDDY MOBILE
 Built with [Expo Bare Workflow](https://docs.expo.dev/introduction/managed-vs-bare/#bare-workflow).

+The Giddy Mobile Application is a multi-tracker application targeting ED Health, Sexual Health, and Fertility Health.
+At the conception of a users journey they will be welcomed by a set of on-boarding screens followed by a tracker selector.
+Once the user has chosen their tracker they will be asked a series of questions to help build their profile and then directed to the landing screen in their chosen theme.
+They should have some type of tool-tip to help guide them through the entire application as they visit a screen for the first time.

+Use this link to see full description and user flow charts: [Google Presentation](https://docs.google.com/presentation/d/156fy8vdW7onhMNmQBIzCBvc61tCPd_45vx3FuUFQl1E/edit#slide=id.p)
 # Application TODO List
 - [ ] Wait for endpoint and base URL from backend support & redux re-factoring + additions.
 - [ ] Create iOS & Android Certificates & Team Access